-Tonight – February 27, 2017 – look for the very slender young moon below Venus at dusk.
-It’ll set shortly after the sun.
-Then, after darkness falls, look for the planet Mars above Venus.
-If you miss them on February 27, try again on February 28.
-Day by day, the moon will move farther east of the setting sun, to appear higher in the west after the sun goes down.
+Tonight – January 18, 2018 – look for the slender young moon in the southwest sky at dusk.
+It’ll set shortly after the sun, at or around nightfall.
+If you miss the moon on January 18, try again on January 19.
+Day by day, the moon will move farther east of the setting sun, to appear higher up after the sun goes down.

 On the average, the moon moves some 13o eastward per day in front of the backdrop stars of the zodiac.
 Meanwhile, as seen from Earth, the sun appears to move one degree eastward per day along the ecliptic.
 In other words, the moon moves an average 12o east of the sun daily.
 For reference, the angular diameter of the sun and moon span about one-half degree of sky.
 This movement of the moon on our sky’s dome is, of course, due to the moon’s motion in orbit around Earth.

-So, after sunset on February 27, the moon will be well over one day old for us in the Americas.
+So, after sunset on February 19, the moon will be nearly two days old for us in the Americas.

-At comparable latitudes in the world’s Eastern Hemisphere – Europe, Africa and Asia – the February 27 young moon will exhibit a thinner crescent hovering closer to the horizon.
-Click here to find out the time of moonset in your sky.
+At comparable latitudes in the world’s Eastern Hemisphere – Europe, Africa and Asia – the January 18 young moon will exhibit a thinner crescent hovering closer to the horizon.
+Click here for an almanac giving you the time of moonset in your sky.

 Given an unobstructed horizon in the direction of sunset, and a clear sky, the thin waxing crescent moon will appear low in the sky and close to the horizon around one hour (or sooner) after sunset on January 18.
 Because the view is sometimes murky near the horizon, binoculars might come in handy for seeking the January 18 young moon near the sunset horizon.